lbowes/lbowes/README.md

 Hi,

 ### About me
-I'm a Student at the [University of York](https://www.york.ac.uk/) studying for a BEng in Computer Science, currently on a year in industry at [ETAS](https://www.etas.com/en/).
+I'm a Student at the [University of York](https://www.york.ac.uk/) studying for a BEng in Computer Science.

 I'm interested in: